-(b) Convertible note facility

-The Company has provided an unsecured convertible note facility to McArthur Oil and Gas Ltd (refer note 12).
-The undrawn balance on this facility at 30 June 2022 was \$1,500,000.
-The facility limit was increased by a further \$2,000,000 subsequent to the reporting date (refer note 33).
+(b) Redeemable Exchangeable Note Facility The Company has provided an unsecured redeemable exchangeable note facility to McArthur Oil and Gas Ltd (refer note 13).
+The facility was fully drawn at 30 June 2023.
+The undrawn balance on the facility at 30 June 2022 was \$1,500,000.